Marx generator: Optimization

 Proper performance depends upon capacitor selection and the timing of the discharge.
 Switching times can be improved by doping of the electrodes with radioactive isotopes caesium 137 or nickel 63, and by orienting the spark gaps so that ultraviolet light from a firing spark gap switch illuminates the remaining open spark gaps.
 Insulation of the high voltages produced is often accomplished by immersing the Marx generator in transformer oil or a high pressure dielectric gas such as sulfur hexafluoride (SF6).

 Note that the less resistance there is between the capacitor and the charging power supply, the faster it will charge.
-Thus, in this design, those closer to the power supply will charge quicker than those farther away.
+Thus, in this design, those closer to the power supply will charge sooner than those farther away.
 If the generator is allowed to charge long enough, all capacitors will attain the same voltage.

 In the ideal case, the closing of the switch closest to the charging power supply applies a voltage 2V to the second switch.
 This switch will then close, applying a voltage 3V to the third switch.
 This switch will then close, resulting in a cascade down the generator that produces nV at the generator output (again, only in the ideal case).

 The first switch may be allowed to spontaneously break down (sometimes called a self break) during charging if the absolute timing of the output pulse is unimportant.
 However, it is usually intentionally triggered once all the capacitors in the Marx bank have reached full charge, either by reducing the gap distance, by pulsing an additional trigger electrode (such as a Trigatron), by ionising the air in the gap using a pulsed laser, or by reducing the air pressure within the gap.

 The charging resistors, Rc, need to be properly sized for both charging and discharging.
 They are sometimes replaced with inductors for improved efficiency and faster charging.
 In many generators the resistors are made from plastic or glass tubing filled with dilute copper sulfate solution.
 These liquid resistors overcome many of the problems experienced by more-conventional solid resistive materials, which have a tendency to lower their resistance over time under high voltage conditions.